A Weekend in San Rafael: The Arts and Open Spaces

 International and Down-Home Dining Out

-For international cuisine, Vin Antico uses local, sustainable seafood and ingredients to serve Italian fare with impeccable ambiance.
-An award-winning wine bar makes Il Davide a premier Italian destination, with a vanguard interior and dishes prepared with inspired presentation.
+For locally sourced cuisine, the Hillside Tavern serves California-inspired dining options at their on-site restaurant at the Four Points San Rafael.
+An award-winning wine bar makes Il Davide a premier Italian destination, with a vanguard interior and dishes prepared with an inspired presentation.

-Mexican fare at Mi Pueblo at Northgate Mall, srving authentic Mexican food and hosting a full bar.
-Mi Pueblo is known for their specialty house burritos and good combo dishes.
+Mexican fare at Mi Pueblo at Northgate Mall, serving authentic Mexican food and hosting a full bar.
+Mi Pueblo is known for its specialty house burritos and good combo dishes.

 Places to Stay: Budget to Luxury